bigtreetech/docs/docs/PAD7.md

 ## **Introduction**

-The BIGTREETECH Pad 7, a product of Shenzhen Big Tree Technology Co., Ltd., is a tablet equipped with pre-installed Klipper and KlipperScreen.
+The BIGTREETECH Pad 7, a product of Shenzhen BIQU Innovation Technology Co., Ltd., is a tablet equipped with pre-installed Klipper and KlipperScreen.
 The BTB headers have been engineered to provide users with the flexibility to select from various solutions, including CM4, CB1, and more.

 ## **Main Features**